 All codes and information are current as of the manual proofing date but could change based on new publications and policy changes.
-Changes will be communicated through but not limited to the mail, provider newsletter, and the Web site bcbsnc.com.
+Changes will be communicated through but not limited to the mail, emails, and the Web site bcbsnc.com/content/providers/blue-medicare-providers/index.htm.